niftynei/HSFacesAndroid/README.md

 ## How to build
 1. Install [Android Studio](https://developer.android.com/sdk/installing/studio.html).
 Currently builds and runs on Android Studio version 0.8.2.
-2. In Android Studio use the SDK Manager (button in toolbar or in menu under Tools -> Android) to install Android Support Repository, Google Repository (in Extras) and sources for API 18 (or one supported by your device)
+2. In Android Studio use the SDK Manager (button in toolbar or in menu under Tools -> Android) to install Android Support Repository, Google Repository (in Extras) and sources for API 18 (or one supported by your device).
+You'll also need the build tools v20.
 3. Open (not import) the project in Android Studio
 4. Copy over local.properties.sample to local.properties, edit if you installed Android Studio in a different location
 5. "Sync Project with Gradle Files" (button in toolbar or in menu under Tools -> Android)